opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 Here is a demo.
 Canvas elements named filter2DCanvas1 and filter2DCanvas2 have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

+@note cv.filter2D() should be in the white list to implement 2D Convolution.

 \htmlonly
 <!DOCTYPE html>
 <head>